Number of partners: 3

 Languages: English, French

-With eight full-time lawyers, Benoit Chambers enjoys a strong reputation in the business community for its commercial practice, particularly in respect of corporate law matters.
-The practice offers legal services to a large pool of local and foreign clients, mostly corporate, with its expertise enabling it to advise in respect of an increasingly large number of complex transactions.
+With eight full-time lawyers, Benoit Chambers is a full-service independent law firm in Mauritius which enjoys a strong reputation in the business community, particularly in respect of corporate law matters.
+The firm offers legal services to a large pool of local and foreign clients, mostly corporate, with its expertise enabling it to advise in respect of an increasingly large number of complex transactions.
 Members of the firm are involved in many of the largest and most significant cases and transactions occurring in Mauritius each year.
-Some members of the practice have been lecturing in their respective specialist areas for a number of years and have contributed to the drafting of laws in those areas.
+Some members of the firm have been lecturing in their respective specialist areas for a number of years and have contributed to the drafting of laws in those areas.
 Benoit Chambers also offers advocacy, particularly in relation to disputes of a commercial nature and members of the firm appear before every jurisdiction in Mauritius as well as the Judicial Committee of the Privy Council in London.
 They are also active in the arbitration of commercial matters.
-Whilst concentrating on company law and financial services, the practice has further developed a valuable pool of knowledge to deal with complex issues of taxation, intellectual property and employment law.
+Whilst concentrating on company law and financial services, the firm has further developed a valuable pool of knowledge to deal with complex issues of taxation, intellectual property and employment law.
 Legal publications which recommend Benoit Chambers include Chambers and Partners, Martindale-Hubbell, Legal500 and IFLR1000.

 Main Areas of Practice

 Mergers & Acquisitions:

-This is a substantial component of the practice.
-Members have advised in high-profile, local and cross-border insolvencies and receiverships, including those of banks and insurance companies.
-Members have the expertise to deal with complex ancillary issues such as taxation, employment law, fraud, tracing and devising urgent measures to manage systemic risks which result from the insolvency of major companies such as national banks or insurance companies.
-The team has been involved as main legal advisers, in several liquidation and receivership processes, and recently, the receivership of Tex Services Ltd and Compagnie d’Investissement Immobilier de Flacq, both holding structures and major players operating in the Mauritius textile industry.
+Members regularly advise on high-profile, local and cross-border insolvencies and receiverships, including those of banks and insurance companies, having the expertise to deal with complex ancillary issues such as taxation, employment law, fraud, tracing and devising urgent measures to manage systemic risks which result from the insolvency of major companies such as national banks or insurance companies.
+The team has been involved as main legal advisers, in several liquidation and receivership processes, and recently, the liquidation of HOOQ Digital (Mauritius) Limited engaged in VOD content distribution on the south east Asian territory and Tyson International Holding Company.
 The team has an ongoing involvement in operating the businesses as a going concern with the aim of realisation of assets.

 Litigation, Arbitration & ADR: